 Hear me out – as any fellow anxious person will know, we are plagued with racing thoughts and irrational obsessions over details every waking minute.
 But during an episode of derealisation, it is as though the senses have been partially numbed or muffled.
 You still hear and see just fine, but since everything seems slightly more distant – slightly removed – this can actually reduce my anxiety levels.

-As for depersonalisation – similarly, that odd sensation that you are now different somehow only contributes to you caring slightly less about the stuff which usually keeps you up at night.
+As for depersonalization – similarly, that odd sensation that you are now different somehow only contributes to you caring slightly less about the stuff which usually keeps you up at night.
 Although emotional detachment has negative connotations, for those who are usually too emotionally attached – it can be somewhat of a relief to temporarily remove yourself from this.

 Arguably, this is essentially the aim of the disorder – as a curious coping mechanism for the over-active mind.

-Derealisation and Depersonalisation: The bottom line
+Derealization and Depersonalization: The bottom line

-And although I would not wish them on anyone, I can’t help noticing that they accompany an unmatched level of inner-calm which my normally-frazzled mind had never really experienced before.
+And although I would not wish them on anyone, I can’t help noticing that they accompany an unmatched level of inner calm which my normally-frazzled mind had never really experienced before.